TheArturthur/CoppermindScraper/Cosmere/Vedel.md

  by  Shuravf
 For more information about Heralds' powers, see Herald#Abilities.
 Vedel is a [[Herald\|Herald]], making her a [[Cognitive Shadow\|Cognitive Shadow]] and thus immortal.
 When she dies, she returns to [[Braize\|Braize]] to be tortured.
 Until [[Aharietiam\|Aharietiam]], she wielded a [[Honorblade\|Honorblade]], which gave her access to the [[Surge\|Surges]] of [[Abrasion\|Abrasion]] and [[Progression\|Progression]], and she was a capable swordswoman.
-She might've been a doctor before she became a Herald, as she has vast medical knowledge, and trained new surgeons before a Desolation.
+She may have been a doctor before she became a Herald, as she has vast medical knowledge, and trained new surgeons before a Desolation.
 It's likely that a lot of the Heralds' teachings regarding medicine -- such as the mandate to always wash hands before an operation -- came from her.

 ## Culture
  by [[Isaac Stewart\|Isaac Stewart]] Vedel's chapter icon